 Go to the Office of the Registrar.
 They will first check the student information system to make sure all of your units have been posted.
 Because class schedules are printed before grades are posted, the listed class level may not reflect what you will be during the upcoming term.

 Individuals not currently enrolled at JPCatholic and who wish to audit courses should apply as a non-degree seeking student.
 The cost for such individuals to audit a course is 20% of the listed course price.
 Read more on our page for non-degree seeking students.

 Because of the Family Educational Rights and Privacy Act (FERPA), we cannot release your grades or your GPA over the phone, through email, or fax.

 Students must complete all remaining work no later than the end of the first week of classes of the following quarter (the first Friday on which classes are held).
+However, earlier deadline can be set by the instructor.
 The instructor must submit the grade no later than one week following the completion of the work (the end of the second week of the quarter).Students must submit a written petition if an extension of the deadline is sought.

 The grades you receive each quarter are considered final and are rarely overturned.
 However, if you believe that you received a grade in error, you should discuss it with your instructor within 4 weeks after the end of the quarter.